Stan. S. Katz

 1948 – Walt Disney and his corporate pilot Marine Colonel Kelvin Bailey (retired) promote the Marine Corps League Toys for Tots gift campaign.

-1948- Walt Disney’s office in Burbank, California: Standing with Walt (he didn’t like being called Mr. Disney) is his corporate pilot Marine Lt.
-Colonel Kelvin Bailey (retired), and Kelvin’s wife Gwen, who was something of a starlet in her day.
+One of Colonel Sidney Mashbir’s good friends was Marine Lt.
+Colonel Kelvin Bailey.
+When Kelvin Bailey retired from the military, he became corporate pilot for Walt Disney.
+This 1948 Photo was taken in Walt Disney’s office in Burbank, California.
+Standing with Walt (he didn’t like being called Mr. Disney) is Kelvin Bailey.
+They are accompanied by Kelvin’s wife Gwen, who was something of a starlet in her day.

 The author of this blog post was gifted this photo by Colonel Robert F. Warren, who was a mutual friend of Colonel Sidney Mashbir and Colonel Kelvin Bailey.